Using load-balancing services in Azure

 - Weighted round-robin routing, which distributes traffic based on the weighting that is assigned to each endpoint.

-The client connects directly to that endpoint.
+The client connects directly to the endpoint returned by Traffic Manager.
 Azure Traffic Manager detects when an endpoint is unhealthy and then redirects the clients to another healthy instance.
 Refer to Azure Traffic Manager documentation to learn more about the service.

 In this example scenario, we use a simple website that serves two types of content: images and dynamically rendered webpages.
 The website must be geographically redundant, and it should serve its users from the closest (lowest latency) location to them.
 The application developer has decided that any URLs that match the pattern /images/* are served from a dedicated pool of VMs that are different from the rest of the web farm.